-- Each venture will identify the impact they are having on illiteracy.
-We will track one metric around their impact on literacy on a quarterly basis for at minimum 5 years to gauge both the breadth and depth of their impact. (note: because each venture is different, this core metric will be unique to each participating company).
+- Each venture identified the impact they are having on illiteracy.
+We are tracking one metric around their impact on literacy on a quarterly basis for at minimum 5 years to gauge both the breadth and depth of their impact.
+(Note: because each venture is different, this core metric is unique to each participating company).

 What was your process for selecting the 16 ventures?

-We scoured the globe for startups we believe are best positioned to impact the lives of millions of people who are currently unable to read this sentence.
-We were looking for ventures who are already providing a clear and direct benefit to literacy or for companies who are positioned to do so and are eager to learn how to best orient their business models around putting a dent on illiteracy.
+We scoured the globe for companies we believed were best positioned to impact the lives of millions of people who are currently unable to read this sentence.
+We were looking for ventures that were already providing a clear and direct benefit to literacy, as well as for companies who were positioned to do so – and eager to learn how to best orient their business models around putting a dent on illiteracy.